Logan Turner scholarship fund established for Sinclair students

-DAYTON, Ohio (WDTN) – The family of Logan Turner, Oregon District mass shooting victim, announced today that they are creating a scholarship foundation with the Sinclair Foundation.
+DAYTON, Ohio (WDTN) – The family of Logan Turner, one of the Oregon District mass shooting victims, announced Wednesday that they are creating a scholarship fund with the Sinclair Foundation.

 “Everyone that knew Logan talks about him as a kind, caring, and compassionate person.
 We’re incredibly proud at Sinclair to call him an alum of Sinclair Community College,” said Zachary Beck, the development officer with the Sinclair Foundation.